Foundational Belief & Mission Statement

 - Provide for the health and well-being of companion animals that are in need and find each a loving home

 - Reduce the number of unwanted animals through spay/neuter programs

 - Offer affordable health and wellness services and resources to pet owners in need, targeting the underserved population

-HSCC is a private, independent, 501(c)3 not-for-profit organization that receives no city, state or federal funding.
+HSCC is an independent, 501(c)3 not-for-profit organization that receives no city, state or federal funding.
 We are not affiliated with any national organizations, such as the Humane Society of the United States.
 We rely solely on the limited revenue generated by our programs and fees, and on the tremendous generosity of our community.
+In fact, the majority of our annual revenue comes from charitable giving!
 We serve Vermont’s most populated county, Chittenden, as well as Grand Isle County.

-Our pledge to the members of our community- two and four-legged alike- is to conduct our work with compassion, integrity and transparency, and high quality.
-We are committed to our over -arching theme of surrender prevention, that is keeping pets and their families together.
-We accomplish this through humane education, prevention and intervention, and with high standards for both animal care and for the welfare of our community.
+Our pledge to the members of our community- two and four-legged alike- is to conduct our work with compassion, integrity, transparency, and high quality.
+We are committed to our over-arching theme of Surrender Prevention, or more simply, keeping pets and their families together.
+We accomplish this through humane education, prevention, and intervention, and with high standards for both animal care and for the welfare of our community.
 We do that work not only with the support of our community but also with other organizations and animal welfare groups in Vermont and throughout the region.
-For a list of other shelters and animal welfare organizations in Vermont, visit our Resources Page here.
+For a list of other shelters and animal welfare organizations in Vermont, visit our Resources page.

 Please click here to visit our Frequently Asked Questions page for more information about us!

 Special thanks to our wonderful volunteer Asha, who conducted extensive research and managed to narrow down 123 years of history into this 3-minute video!